 Present a year’s worth of work

-Of course, another solution would be to place the entire multimedia content on an external server, but in such a case users would have to access the Internet when using the app.
+Of course, another solution would be to place the entire multimedia content on an external server, but in such a case users would have to access the internet when using the app.
 That is why we were asked that all the materials be already part of it.

-A twelve months’ story told with twenty images and AR
+A twelve months’ story told with twenty images

 In order to meet the requirements, we designed an augmented reality application containing 20 multimedia materials that would open after scanning relevant pages from the annual report.